acquia/blt/docs/tech-architect/multisite.rst

 Multisite
 =========

-Configuring a multisite instance on |acquia-product:blt| involves two parts: the local configuration and the Acquia Cloud configuration.
+Configuring a multisite instance on Acquia BLT involves two parts: the local configuration and the Acquia Cloud configuration.